2022 State of the Union Address

-The 2022 State of the Union Address was given by the 46th president of the United States, Joe Biden, on March 1, 2022, at 9:00 p.m.
+Joe Biden, the 46th president of the United States, delivered a State of the Union address on March 1, 2022, at 9:00 p.m.
 EST, in the chamber of the United States House of Representatives to the 117th United States Congress.

 It was Biden's first State of the Union Address and his second speech to a joint session of the United States Congress.
 Presiding over this joint session was the House speaker, Nancy Pelosi, accompanied by Kamala Harris, the vice president, in her capacity as the president of the Senate.
 (Note: Biden's speech on April 28, 2021 was the first time that two women presided over a joint session of Congress.
 This was the first State of the Union Address to do so.)

 Biden's speech was primarily focused on the Russian invasion of Ukraine, which began six days earlier, as well as his touting of major policy achievements and goals surrounding the COVID-19 pandemic, the economy, and social issues.